Whether Good Shepherd member or not, you’re welcome and invited to participate in any and all GSLC learning opportunities.

 Typical schedule: Approximately monthly

-Good Shepherd point of contact: Pastor Jen
+Good Shepherd point of contact: Pastor Kate

 We host occasional day-long, overnight or weekend retreats on various spiritual and educational topics.
 The council leadership retreat is held each January and an annual retreat for confirmation youth is typically held in the fall.
 Other retreats for adults, couples and families are also held occasionally.